-Data Source: New College 2013-2014 Operating Budget File Reports and E&G Budget Amendments.
+Data Source: New College 2014-2015 Operating Budget File Reports and E&G Budget Amendments.

-Note: 1 The amended Education and General budgeted amount is different from the one submitted to the State University System of Florida at the beginning of budget year, and is the result of subsequent budget amendments and adjustment of tuition revenues and waivers.
+Note: The amended Education and General budgeted amount is different from the one submitted to the State University System of Florida at the beginning of budget year, and is the result of subsequent budget amendments and adjustment of tuition revenues and waivers and assumption of full restoration of performance funding.

 K2.
-2011-2012 and 2012-2013 Education & General operating expenditures by program activities:
+2012-2013 and 2013-2014 Education & General operating expenditures by program activities: